SCTV Guide

 Revue: Freud Slipped Here

-Tony Rosato, Mary Wilcox, Don Dickenson, Derek McGrath, Maggie Butterfield, Don DePollo
+Tony Rosato, Mary Wilcox, Don Dickinson, Derek McGrath, Maggie Butterfield, Don DePollo

 November 16